Vishnu275Hulk/cse15l-lab-reports/LabReport4.md

 Before operating from the command line, I setup the coding environment by deleting any existing forks of the desired repository and forked it again.

 # Task 2: Logging Into ieng6
 To log into my ieng6 account, I opened a terminal on VS Code and entered the command `ssh cs15lsp23aj@ieng6.ucsd.edu`.
 Then pressed `<enter>`.
+Here I did not have to enter the password for my course specific account because I have created an SSH key for ieng6 earlier.
+This makes sure that I don't have to enter the password each and everytime I log into ieng6.

 ![Image](lab7ss1.png)